 Varicose veins are diagnosed with clinical examination and ultrasound scans.
-The ultrasound scan is essential, as it will determine the degree and extent of venous reflux of the GSV and SSV.
-The scans also help determine if the deep veins have reflux disease or DVT.
+The ultrasound scan is essential, as it will determine the cause, degree and extent of the varicose veins.

-Conservative non-surgical treatment includes the use of tight compression stockings.
+- Conservative non-surgical treatment includes the use of tight compression stockings.
 The stockings are very useful for alleviating symptoms and for preventing the progression of disease.
-However, discipline on the part of the pateint is required as stockings can be tight and difficult to put on, especially in our hot local climate.
-Some patients also find the constant sensation of tight compression in the legs uncomfortable.

-Traditional open surgery involves making a skin incision at the groin or back of knee and exposing the GSV and SSV junction before tying off its drainage branches into the deep veins.
-The vein is then removed by stripping from the thigh down to the knee level.
-This method requires general anaesthesia,and requires a night’s stay in hospital.
+- Traditional open surgery known as high-tie and vein stripping – this method requires general anesthesia and requires a night’s stay in hospital.
 Open surgery is often associated with greater pain and a slower process.

 Radio-Frequency Ablation (RFA)